ebmdatalab/nimodipine-rct/nimodipine-webapp/README.md

-This is a Django application to track interventions in our Antibiotics RCT.
+This is a Django application to track interventions in our nimodipine study.

 Each intervention is to a single practice, by fax, post, and email.
-All practices get all three each month, for 3 months.
+All practices get all three contact methods.

 The intervention takes the form of a letter telling them hopefully interesting things, with a URL for them to follow.